Baseball Hall of Fame Voter Pluto on Why No New Players Will Be Inducted This Year

 "Barry Bonds would have made the Hall of Fame without steroids.
 A good case could have been made for that, and the same thing with Clemens," Pluto said.

-While the focus by some writers on PEDs has kept Bonds, Clemens, Sosa, and others like Mark McGuire out of Cooperstown, another player likely has been held back for other reasons.
+While the focus by some writers on PEDs has kept Bonds, Clemens, Sosa, and others like Mark McGwire out of Cooperstown, another player likely has been held back for other reasons.

 Multi-time champion pitcher Curt Schilling, though he received the most votes among any players on the ballot, failed to receive 75% of the vote for induction in his ninth year on the ballot.
 Pluto believes it's because of Schilling's off-the-field actions and statements, including his public stances on everything from politics to LGBTQ issues, along with a failed business venture.